Learning Optimal Graph Filters for Clustering of Attributed Graphs: Conclusions

 \section{Conclusions}

-As the amount of large scale network data with node attributes increases, it is important to develop efficient and interpretable graph clustering methods that identify the node labels.
-In this paper, we introduced a new graph filter design method for attributed graph clustering.
-The proposed method addresses some of the shortcomings of the existing GCN based methods.
+As the amount of large-scale network data with node attributes increases, it is important to develop efficient and interpretable graph clustering methods that identify the node labels.
+In this paper, we introduced an optimal parametric graph filter learning method for attributed graph clustering.
+The proposed method makes some key contributions to the field.
 First, the parameters of polynomial graph filters are learned with respect to a loss function that quantifies both the association within and the separation between clusters.
-Thus, the filter parameters are optimized for the clustering task unlike GCNs that focus on the quality of the embedding.
-Second, the proposed method does not constrain the filters to be lowpass unlike GCNs which are limited to first-order lowpass filters.
-Thus, GCNs are incapable of capturing potential discriminatory patterns in higher frequencies.
-Future work will consider learning a combination of filters and extending our model to multiview graphs.
+Thus, the filter parameters are optimized for the clustering task.
+Second, the proposed method does not constrain the filters to be lowpass.
+Results indicate that the learned filters take into account the useful information in middle and high-frequency bands and the structure of the filter is determined directly by the data.
+Third, the method is formulated for both FIR and IIR filters, providing similar performance across datasets.
+While FIR filters are computationally less expensive, IIR filters provide a smoother frequency response.
+Finally, the learned filters are evaluated with respect to spectral energy distribution of the attributed graphs providing interpretability to the proposed design procedure.
+Future work will consider learning a combination of filters and extension to nonlinear filters such as graph wavelets.